 In a vertical mill, the tool is fixed in a vertical orientation.
 Featuring a setup similar to a bench drilling machine, these machines have a vertical arbour that holds as well as rotates the cutting tool plunging it deep into the workpiece material as needed.

 The shape and specifications of milling cutters and tools for the two types of machines are different.
-Horizontal milling machines feature short and thick tools capable of removing large amounts of material from the workpiece compared to the vertical milling machine.
+Horizontal milling machines feature short and thick tools capable of removing large amounts of material from the workpiece compared to vertical milling machines.

 Vertical milling machines feature long and thin tools.
 The difference in cutting tool geometry affects the nature and accuracy of the cuts each machine is capable of.